joehunterdev/object-orientated-php/README.md

 ### Encapsulation + Getters and Setters 📦

 - Funcionality is all defined in one place
 - Defined logically where data is kept
 - Data inside the object cant be modified outside the object

 ### Abstraction 🎭

 - To provide an interface that is simple as possible
 - The process of hiding the complex implementation details and showing only the necessary features of the object.

 ---

 ### Properties Deep Dive 🏠

     - `::` Scope Resolution Operator

 ### Magic Methods 🎩

     - There are a number of "magic" methods in PHP that are automatically called when certain events occur.
 For example, the `__construct` method is called when an object is created, and the `__toString` method is called when an object is used in a string context.
 In this course, you'll learn how to use these magic methods to add functionality to your classes.

 ### Abstract Classes 📜

+    - An abstract class is a class that **cannot be instantiated on its own** and is typically used as a base class for other classes.

+    - The abstract class provides properties and funciontality which is shared by all the classes that inherit from it.

 ### Abstract Methods 🖋️